hlandau/ncdocs/domain-names.md

     corresponding NS records.
 This item shall map to zero or more DNS resource records of type "DS", and is semantically equivalent to that set of resource records.

-    The value for this item shall be of the following form:
+    The value for this item SHALL be of the following form:

     - An array of zero or more items.
-Each such item shall represent a DS record, and each shall be an array of the following form:
+Each such value shall represent a DS record, and each SHALL be an array of the following form:

-      - The array shall contain at least four items.
-If it contains more than four items, only the first four are considered and the rest are ignored.
+      - The array SHALL contain at least four values.
+If it contains more than four values, only the first four are considered and the rest MUST be ignored.

-      - The first item in the array shall be an unsigned integer expressible in 16 bits expressing the Key Tag field (RFC 4034 s.
+      - The first value in the array SHALL be an unsigned integer expressible in 16 bits expressing the Key Tag field (RFC 4034 s.
 5.1.1) of the corresponding DS record.

-      - The second item in the array shall be an unsigned integer expressible in 8 bits expressing the Algorithm field (RFC 4034 s.
+      - The second value in the array SHALL be an unsigned integer expressible in 8 bits expressing the Algorithm field (RFC 4034 s.
 5.1.2) of the corresponding DS record.

-      - The third item in the array shall be an unsigned integer expressible in 8 bits expressing the Digest Type field (RFC 4034 s.
+      - The third value in the array SHALL be an unsigned integer expressible in 8 bits expressing the Digest Type field (RFC 4034 s.
 5.1.3) of the corresponding DS record.

-      - The fourth item in the array shall be a string containing the base64 encoding of the logical content of the Digest field (RFC 4034 s.
+      - The fourth value in the array SHALL be a string containing the base64 encoding of the logical content of the Digest field (RFC 4034 s.
 5.1.4) of the corresponding DS record.

         The textual expression of this field in RFC 4034 uses hex encoding.
         Therefore this field must be converted to the correct form by decoding